 - Salt – ¼ tsp

-Filling: Peel, core and chop the apples into ½” wedges.
+Peel, core and chop the apples into ½” wedges.
 Toss in a large bowl with the rest of the filling ingredients, and set aside to macerate for about 1 hour.

-Crumble Topping: Combine the nuts and sugar in the bowl of a food processor and pulse 5-7 times, until the nuts are coarsely chopped.
+Meanwhile, combine the nuts and sugar in the bowl of a food processor and pulse 5-7 times, until the nuts are coarsely chopped.
 Add the remaining crumble ingredients and pulse until coarse and crumbly.
 Set aside.

-Assemble the pie: Move the rack to the bottom position and preheat the oven to 425° F.
+Move the rack to the bottom position and preheat the oven to 425° F.

 Mound the apple filling into the prepared pie shell, pouring the juices evenly over the top.
 Cover lightly with foil brushed with butter, and bake on the bottom rack for 1 hour.